Tips to Treat Extensor Tendonitis

 - Steroid injections for persistent pain to reduce inflammation

-- Walking boot to keep foot and ankle immobilized during healing
+- Walking boot to keep foot and ankle immobilized during the healing process

 - DOC physical therapy to strengthen the extensor muscles and promote ankle stability and healing